lfloris/openshift-dev-training/Labs/Lab03-Wordpress-OpenShift-application/wordpress-deployment-ex-1.md

 ![](img/wordpress-sql-arch.png)

-To get started, you can use the following base deployment specifications.
+To get started, you can use the following base deployment specifications as a template.
+You will need to add additional Secrets, ConfigMaps, Resources and NodeSelectors to these specifications.

 **Wordpress**
 ```